ujale/cicd_testify/README.md

 - Use the command git pull origin <branch with updated code>
 - Use the command git push origin <branch to be updated>

+## Pull Request (PR)
+This involves asking the project maintainer to review your updates before it is merged to the main or dev branch.
+PRs can also be created for branch to branch review of code.
+- click on the compare and create PR button
+- follow th instructions to merge changes from 1 branch to the other

 ### NOTICE
 - git branch // This will show you the current branch on githib you are currently on
-- git branch <branch name> // This takes you (switches) to the brancj name inputed
+- git branch <branch name> // This takes you (switches) to the branch name inputed
 - git checkout <branch name> // This takes you into the branch